hvierendeels/efAPI/README.md

 Than you can execute e.g.
  java test_efAPI -username demo@eenvoudigfactureren.be -password demo -domain activities -action get

 There is also a jar , efAPI.jar , in lib which can directly be used
 java  -jar lib/efAPI.jar -username demo@eenvoudigfactureren.be -password demo -domain activities -action get

 efAPI.jar has been constructed by:
 jar cmf test_efAPI.manifest lib/efAPI.jar test_efAPI.class hvr4/eenvoudigfactureren/*.class

+Further example calls can be found at the top of the file test_efAPI.java